moorthynair/Automated-agriculture-fire-event-detector/README.md

 # Automated-Agriculture-fire-event-detector
 I managed to develop set of codes that can download and process agriculture fire events for any area of interest.
+Since NASA FIRMS provides data on near real time basis, one can run the code multiple times in a day.
 Lets check out the code step by step

 Pre-requistes
 1. Generate a API from NASA FIRMS that lets you download near real time and past (upto 10 days) fire event dataset.
 [Click here](https://firms.modaps.eosdis.nasa.gov/api/area/) to access website to generate one